-Bancor created an algorithm to implement a price discovery mechanism instead of using "matchmaking" process which have been adopted since the first stock exchange was established 247 years ago.
-The latter is an unfair mechanism which puts institutional investors in a much advantageous position than individual investors thus makes the former dominate the game.
+Bancor created an algorithm to implement a price discovery mechanism instead of using a "matchmaking" process which has been adopted since the first stock exchange was established 247 years ago.
+The latter is an unfair mechanism which puts institutional investors in a much advantageous position than individual investors thus enabling the former to dominate the game.

-Bancor's algorithm builds up the first exchange that can provide infinite liquidity for token trading.
+Bancor's algorithm built up the first exchange that can provide infinite liquidity for token trading.

-Although I don't think Bancor is perfect, the above two points Bancor brought to the world changed the history.
+Although I don't think Bancor is perfect, the above two features Bancor brought to the world changed the history.

 Hence we come to know:

 DAO is not a sort of collaborative organization for human beings.
 Although in the early stages of a DAO's development it may have to rely on human beings' close and efficient collaboration and cooperation.
 At present, we may call DAO as "smart-contracting collaboration".